Nifrec/eser/README.md

 ## Ideas for extensions and explanations

+### Applications
+* Propositional truncation without HIITs.
+* Integers & rational numbers.
+* Other HIITs / more complicated inductive types / advanced grids.

 ### Concrete ideas
 * Prove all enumerable inductive types embed into StreamGrids.
     - Is there also a backward map?
 What is the largest class of types that are all StreamGrids?
 * Prove that `SGToType` is an hSet.
+* Coloured grids.
-* Local rules & CA.
+    * Next step: local rules & CA.
 * Enforcing additional constraints such as associativity.
 * Defining morphisms between StreamGrids:
     - Weak morphisms: preserve equalities between elements.